AdobeDocs/campaign-web.en/help/v8/content/offers.md

 1. To refine the engine's choice of offers, select a specific **[!UICONTROL Offer category]** in which offers are sorted.

-    If no category is specified, all the offers contained in the environment will be taken into account by the Offer engine, unless an **[!UICONTROL Offer theme]** is selected.
+    If no category is specified, all the offers contained in the environment are taken into account by the Offer engine, unless an **[!UICONTROL Offer theme]** is selected.

     >[!NOTE]
     >